This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Can fabric choice really affect irritation?

 Yes.
-Heat retention and friction both play a role in skin sensitivity, particularly when oestrogen levels decline.
+Heat retention and friction both play a role in skin sensitivity.

 If your body is changing, your underwear should change with it.